sangres.com sangres.com

 Access to the Wabayuma Peak Wilderness from the north and northwest is blocked by private property.
 To reach the east and southeast boundaries: take exit 25 off the I-40 at Yucca.
-Follow the signs to the Alamo Road and go south and east for 3.2 miles to the Boriana Mine Road.
+Follow the signs to Alamo Road and go south and east for 3.2 miles to the Boriana Mine Road.
 Turn right onto the Boriana Mine Road.
 From there it's 9.9 miles to the east wilderness boundary.
 At 4.5 miles in you can take the Suzette Road north: this will give you access to 3 different points on the southeast side of the wilderness.

 USGS Maps: 7.5 minute: Yucca NE, Hualapai Peak, Kingman SE, Wabayuma Peak